Rifka Rosenwein

 On Zoom

-Join our team for Mishnah Avot every Sunday!
+Join Rabbi David Silber for Mishnah Keilim!
 This course is a presentation of the Rifka Rosenwein Z”L Mishnah Division.
 And join Drisha’s Mishna Yomit community!
 Working with the most standard daily mishnah study schedule, you will join a group of committed learners who dedicate time each day for the study of 1-2 mishnayot.
 Over a period of weeks and months of regular study, you will complete Tractates and even entire Orders of Mishnah!

 On Zoom

-Join Rabbanit Leah Sarna for Mishnah Avoda Zara every Tuesday!
+Join Rabbi Dr. Joshua Kulp for Mishnah Kinnim!
 This course is a presentation of the Rifka Rosenwein Z”L Mishnah Division.
 And join Drisha’s Mishna Yomit community!
 Working with the most standard daily mishnah study schedule, you will join a group of committed learners who dedicate time each day for the study of 1-2 mishnayot.
 Over a period of weeks and months of regular study, you will complete Tractates and even entire Orders of Mishnah!